-It is possible for homeowners to approach their landlord or freeholder for an informal lease extension, if they prefer.
+It is possible for homeowners to approach their landlord or freeholder for an informal lease extension, rather than through the statutory process.
 Some seek professional advice before doing so, to make sure that the premium they are offering has a reasonable chance of being accepted.
-Others may find that the counter-offer presented by their freeholder seems unfair, or would simply prefer to follow the legal process of lease extension.
+Others may find that the counter-offer presented by their freeholder seems unfair, or that they would prefer to follow the legal process to obtain a statutory lease extension.

 To begin the formal proceedings, you will need a professional lease extension valuation, upon which negotiations with your landlord can be based.
 After receiving this, you can serve your Initial Notice, also known as a Section 42 Notice, on your landlord, which sets the process in motion.

-Before you serve Notice, there are recommended steps to ensuring that you are fully prepared to complete the lease extension process.
-This includes:
+Before you serve Notice, there are recommended steps to ensure that you are fully prepared to complete the lease extension process.
+These include:

 South East Leasehold are Chartered Surveyors and Qualified Solicitors.
 We will undertake the whole valuation and legal process for you from start to finish.
-We will also advise you as to the procedure under the Act.
-The process can be divided into 2 separate but dependent operations being valuation and legal.
-Each part is undertaken by the respective valuation or legal professional.
+We will also advise you as to the correct legal procedure under the Act.
+The process can be divided into two separate (but dependent) operations: valuation and legal.
+Each part is undertaken by the respective valuation or legal professional at South East Leasehold.

-The starting point is to carry out a valuation of the property and to examine the lease to determine the premium to be paid for the extension, this is carried out by our Surveyors.
-We will provide a full valuation report which is the detailed argued case for the figure we recommend be put in the notice and which would eventually form the basis of any experts’ report for a tribunal.
-You can decide at this point whether to proceed to the legal work or not.
+The starting point is to prepare a valuation of the property and to examine the lease to determine the premium to be paid for the extension.
+This is carried out by our Surveyors.
+We will provide a full valuation report, which is the detailed argued case for the figure we recommend to be put in the Notice and which would eventually form the basis of any expert report for a tribunal.
+You can decide at this point whether or not to proceed to the legal work.

-Our surveyors will also undertake negotiations with the freeholder’s surveyor to agree the final premium.
-They will also attend the tribunal as expert witnesses if the premium cannot be agreed, this is under separate instruction from you.
+Our Surveyors will also undertake negotiations with the freeholder’s surveyor to agree the final premium.
+Where necessary, they will also attend the tribunal as expert witnesses if the premium cannot be agreed, although this would be under separate instruction from you.